- How to Attract Graduates

 - Has their own blog or social media channels (or at least shows an interest in those areas)

 - Someone who is creative and has original/innovative approaches and ideas

 - Someone who has not researched the company

-- Spelling errors in their application for a role like this are a particularly strong warning signal!
+- Spelling or grammar errors in their application for a role like this are a particularly strong warning signal!

 - Set a short writing task to be completed before or even during the interview to further assess their writing abilities.
-(Make sure you also have a read of their blog if they have one before the interview to assess their writing style!)
+(Make sure you also have a read of their blog or ask for a few pieces of their writing if available before the interview to assess their writing style!)

 - Ask the candidate for an example of how they would write a tweet or Facebook post for your company.